 When attending an event in their capacity as CARES members, individuals will wear a badge that clearly identifies them as such.
 They can also be contacted online to facilitate and schedule initial discussions.

-The integral ACM policy against discrimination and harassment can be found here.
+Read the integral ACM policy against discrimination and harassment.